-• For the rebaselining effort we have done a full bottom-up estimate including the estimate uncertainty using the information from Table 6.
+• The original IceCube Upgrade EU estimates were done with a legacy formula used by the original IceCube project and the UW Physical Sciences Laboratory.
+The details and results from these estimates are shown in the Appendix.
+For the rebaselining effort we will do a full bottom up estimate including the estimate uncertainty using the information from Table 6, which better follows best practices.
 The approximate linkage to the corresponding AACEI estimate is shown in the last column.

 Code Type of Estimate Contingency % Range Description ASCII Estimate Class C1 Level of Effort Tasks 3%-15% Labor: Support type activities that must be done to support other work activities or the entire project office, where estimated effort is based on the activities it is supporting.
 1 M&S/Equipment: items such as travel, software purchases and upgrades, computers, etc. estimated to support LOE efforts and other work activities.
 1 C2 Advanced 5%-20% Labor based on experience with documented identical or nearly identical work.
 Development of activities, resource requirements, and schedule constraints are highly mature.
 Technical requirements are very straightforward to achieve.
 2 M&S/Equipment : items for which there is a catalog price or recent vendor quote based on a completed or nearly completed design or an existing design with little or no modifications and for which the costs are documented.
-2 C3 Preliminary 10%-30% Labor : Based on direct experience with similar work.
+2 C3 Preliminary 10%-30% Labor: Based on direct experience with similar work.
 Development of activities, resource requirements, and schedule constraints are defined at a preliminary (beyond conceptual) design level.
 Technical requirements are achievable and with some precedent.
 3 M&S/Equipment items that can be readily estimated from a reasonably detailed but not completed design; items adapted from existing designs but with moderate modifications, which have documented costs from past projects.
 A recent vendor survey (e.g. budgetary quote, vendor RFI response) based on a preliminary design belongs here.
+3

-3 C4 Conceptual 20%-50% Labor based on expert judgment using some experience as a reference.
+C4 Conceptual 20%-50% Labor based on expert judgment using some experience as a reference.
 Development of activities, resource requirements, and schedule constraints are defined at a conceptual level.
 Technical requirements are moderately challenging.
 4 M&S/Equipment items with a documented conceptual level of design; items adapted from existing designs which have documented costs from past projects, but with extensive modifications.
 4 C5 Pre-conceptual 40%-60% Labor based only on expert judgment without similar experience.
 Development of activities, resource requirements, and schedule constraints is largely incomplete.
 Technical requirements are challenging.
 5 M&S/Equipment items that do not have a documented conceptual design, but do have documented costs from past projects.
 Use of this estimate type for M&S indicates little confidence in the estimate.
 Should be minimized when completing the final estimate.
-5c

-C6 Rough Estimate 60%-80% Labor: No experience available for reference.
+5c C6 Rough Estimate 60%-80% Labor: No experience available for reference.
 Activities, resource requirements, and schedule constraints are completely undeveloped.
 Technical requirements are beyond the state of the art.
 5 M&S/Equipment items that do not have a documented conceptual design, and have no documented costs from past projects.
 Use of this code for M&S should be minimized when completing the final estimate.
 5